cibgraphics/javascript-standards/README.md

 ```JavaScript
 var apple = new Apple(); // initing the apple - NO!
 ```

+##Variables
+* Always declare with var
+  * When you fail to specify var, the variable gets placed in the global context and can potentially clobber existing values

 ##Objects
 * Use the literal syntax for object creation